Fresh shots have been fired in the America's Cup cheating case that refuses to go away.

 Kiwi sailor Matt Mitchell, a former grinder for Oracle Team USA, has filed complaints of gross misconduct against all five members of the America's Cup International Jury (ACIJ), including New Zealand's Graham McKenzie, with world sailing's governing body, ISAF.

 His action follows a recently laid complaint against his former teammate Simeon Tienpont, who is now with Italian team Luna Rossa.

-In a press release, Mitchell claims the jury members were "selectively negligent" and he was "unwittingly used as a pawn in Oracle Team USA's quest to defend the America's Cup against Team New Zealand".
+Mitchell claims the jury members were "selectively negligent" and he was "unwittingly used as a pawn in Oracle Team USA's quest to defend the America's Cup against Team New Zealand".

 Mitchell also alleges the jury members had in their possession a document they failed to disclose that "fuels the implication of collusion".

 "I have at all times told the truth during this episode and placed my reliance in the ISAF and ACIJ process to establish the facts.
 As competitors we are faced with no alternative but to trust in the administrators of our sport to adjudicate without bias, in this regard the ACIJ failed completely," Mitchell said.

 McKenzie, the only New Zealander on the jury, has been singled out in Mitchell's complaint.
 Mitchell alleges McKenzie faces a further allegation of witness tampering by acting in an intimidating or threatening manner.
 McKenzie did not return calls from the Herald.

 This month, Paul Henderson, a former ISAF president and former member of the International Olympic Committee, also filed complaints of gross misconduct against the five members of the jury in relation to the handling of the case.
 Henderson believes McKenzie should have recused himself from the jury due to a conflict of interest "either real or perceived".

 McKenzie is a member of the Royal New Zealand Yacht Squadron, which backed Team New Zealand.